FeaturesPricingBlogResourcesAboutContact

 If you need broad source coverage on a strict budget, choose Juicer.io.
 The per-source pricing is transparent, and the $19 Medium plan hits a practical value sweet spot.
 Accept slower refresh rates and plain design.

 If you are specifically running a live event at scale, stay with Walls.io.
 Live polls, photo booths, and QR audience submissions are not replicable in any general aggregator.
-Budget the $250 entry point as an event expense, not a software subscription.
+Budget the $270+ monthly cost as an event expense, not a software subscription.

 If price is the only factor and "functional" is enough, choose Onstipe.
 At $8 to $15 per month, it is the cheapest option that works.
 Do not expect polished design.